AlynxZhou/flipclock/README.md

 2. Download SDL2 and SDL2_ttf devel files and extract and rename.
 Please refer to [`deps/README.md`](deps/README.md) for links.
 3. Open `x64 Native Tools Command Prompt for VS 2019` from Start Menu, or other architectures you need.
 4. Change dir to where you put this project.
 Run `mkdir build && cd build && meson setup --prefix=d:/ --buildtype=release . .. && meson compile && meson install`.
 You can change prefix to other path, but you need to use UNIX style slash instead of backslash because it's escape character in C.
-5. Go to `flipclock` folder under your prefix, you can now rename `flipclock.exe` to `flipclock.scr` and right click it to install it as a screensaver.
+5. Go to `flipclock` dir under your prefix, you can now find `flipclock.scr` and right click it to install it as a screensaver.

 #### With CMake